gainskills/Kex-Zh-Blog/content/post/2017-03-24-cisco-ips-inline-vlan-pair-mode.md

     {{< imgproc imgPath="2017/03/6-opt.png" alt="Console" max-height="120" >}}

-    Default username/password is cisco/ciscoips123
+    The default username/password is cisco/ciscoips123

-    then enter command ‘setup‘ to initial the device.
+    then enter the command ‘setup‘ to initial the device.

     The most import thing is to disable HTTPS.
 Cisco IPS enabled https by default and its cert was not supported by most browsers(Chrome/Firefox/IE) now.
-Execute following commands:
+Execute the following commands:

     ~~~bash
     service web-server